 Figure 11.
-Left: track-Track reconstruction efficiency as a function of the positron true energy for $\xi = 5$.
-Right: track-Track fake rate as a function of the positron true measured track energy for $\xi = 5$.
+Left: Track reconstruction efficiency as a function of the positron true energy for $\xi = 5$.
+Right: Track fake rate as a function of the measured track energy for $\xi = 5$.
 The results based on hybrid quantum-classical methods rely on classical simulations of quantum devices.
+On average, about 10500 positrons are expected to be produced in a BX with $\xi = 5$.

-260 5.2.
+264 5.2.
 Studies with quantum hardware

-The A detailed assessment of the performance of the VQE algorithm on QUBOs of size seven, chosen to be the same as the sub-QUBO size used for the results based on quantum circuit simulation, was also evaluated with real quantum hardware (ibm_nairobi).
-The performance was evaluated on a classically simulated VQE in Section 5, was performed.
+A This section presents a detailed assessment of the performance of the VQE algorithm on QUBOs of size seven, chosen to be the same as the sub-QUBO size used for the results based on classically simulated VQE in Section 5, was performed.

-A QUBO representing two nearby particles, leading to a total of seven triplets.
-Three different back-ends for the VQE are compared, each with 512 circuit evaluations (shots): an ideal simulation without noise, Fake Nairobi which is a simulated device with noise modelled after, was selected for this test.
-The VQE method was applied first in an exact classical simulation assuming an ideal quantum device with shot noise only, then in a classical simulation involving a noise model extracted from a snapshot of the measured noise of the ibm_nairobi device and finally the (fake_nairobi) and finally using real quantum hardware (ibm_nairobi).
+A QUBO representing two nearby particles, leading to a total of seven triplets, was selected for this test.
+The VQE method was applied first in an exact classical simulation assuming an ideal quantum device with shot noise only, then in a classical simulation involving a noise model extracted from a snapshot of the measured noise of the ibm_nairobi device (fake_nairobi) and finally using real quantum hardware (ibm_nairobi).

 For each of these scenarios, 512 circuit evaluations (shots) were considered.
-When performing the computations with fake_nairobi and ibm_nairobidevice itself.
-Readout, an error mitigation based on the generation of a calibration matrix was used [25, 26].
-The readout error probabilities were recalibrated calibrated every 30 function evaluations of the optimiser.
+When performing the computations with fake_nairobi and ibm_nairobi, an a measurement error mitigation based on the generation of a calibration matrix was used [25, 26].
+The readout error probabilities were calibrated every 30 function evaluations of the optimiser.